Lord Browne announced as Chairman of judges to find the UK's top entrepreneur

 Last year’s 42 UK finalists—including David Suddens of Doc Martens maker R Griggs, Colin Robertson of Alexander Dennis and Entertainment Magpie founders, Steve Oliver and Walter Gleeson—were responsible for a combined annual revenue of £7 billion and collectively created new jobs at a rate of 20 per cent, despite wider unemployment in the economy.
 The awards also recognise social enterprise, with last year’s successes in this category, Michelle Clothier and Sam Conniff of Livity Limited – praised for creating a strong business, connecting teenagers and youth culture into the corporate world.

 Former category winners have included Hilary Devey, star of BBC’s Dragons’ Den and former Emerging Entrepreneur of the Year Matthew Riley, of Daisy telecoms, who grilled candidates in last year’s The Apprentice, and Peter Cowgill of JD Sports.

-Steve Varley, Ernst & Young, UK & Ireland Managing Partner, said:
+Steve Varley, EY, UK & Ireland Managing Partner, said:

 "Lord Browne and his fellow judges will help us celebrate the achievements of UK entrepreneurs who are making the difference to our economy.
 These dynamic business leaders contribute significantly to our society through the many jobs they create across the country and through their innovation and export success.”

-Stuart Watson: Ernst & Young UK Leader of Entrepreneur of the Year, added:
+Stuart Watson: EY UK Leader of Entrepreneur of the Year, added: